What can fans expect at the Qatar World Cup?

 There has been plenty of criticism over the decision to stage the tournament in Qatar because of concerns over the country's human rights record.

+- The Sports Desk podcast: Qatar 2022 - a World Cup like no other

-In the past week, Amnesty International has released a report accusing the country of failing to implement its own laws designed to improve conditions for migrant workers.
+Last year, Amnesty International released a report accusing the country of failing to implement its own laws designed to improve conditions for migrant workers.

-The Qatar government has said it "rejects" Amnesty's assertion.
+The Qatar government said it "rejects" Amnesty's assertion.

-Equality campaign group Kick It Out, meanwhile, has announced the formation of a working group to look at inclusivity issues in Qatar, where homosexuality is illegal.
+Equality campaign group Kick It Out, meanwhile, announced the formation of a working group to look at inclusivity issues in Qatar, where homosexuality is illegal.

 Fatma Al-Nuaimi, communications executive director of Qatar's supreme committee for organising the tournament, told BBC Sport: "It's a tournament for everyone, a tournament of firsts, and a tournament where everyone will be welcome."